-NOAA SHIP MILLER FREEMAN
+NOAA SHIP MILLER FREEMAN OR NOAA SHIP OSCAR DYSON

-FOCI's preference for conducting the following operations would be to utilize the capabilities aboard NOAA Ship MILLER FREEMAN.
+FOCI's preference for conducting the following operations would be to utilize the capabilities aboard NOAA Ship MILLER FREEMAN or NOAA Ship OSCAR DYSON.
 National Oceanic and Atmospheric Administration's (NOAA) ships are flexible, multipurpose platforms that support a wide range of activities related to natural resource management and environmental protection.
 Few ships in the United States can conduct joint operations of fishery stock assessment and oceanography, as do NOAA's research vessels.
 NOAA's ships are the only such platforms in the United States with the capability of meeting NOAA's program requirements.
 Under NOAA's management, NOAA ships are cost effective, have demonstrated a tremendous safety record, and successful mission accomplishment while operating in frequently hazardous environments.